Resources for Student Businesses

 Learn more about Connecticut Invention Convention

-If you are a Fairfield University student looking for a strong support network for your entrepreneurial efforts check out Fairfield Startup.
+If you are a FU student looking for a startup program.

-Starting with the Kickoff in September, prospective students are shepherded through a sequence of educational, networking and mentoring events designed to help them ideate and articulate their business models, recruit teams and mentors and attract partners and other resources needed to start their businesses.
+Before making it to the Showcase, students are shepherded through a year-long sequence of educational, networking, and mentoring events designed to help them ideate and articulate their business models, recruit teams and mentors, and attract partners and other resources needed to start their businesses.

 If you are looking for pro bono intellectual property legal services from UConn law students.

 The Intellectual Property and Entrepreneurship Law Clinic at UConn School of Law provides students with the unique opportunity to counsel Connecticuts innovators, entrepreneurs and startups on a wide range of intellectual property (patent, trademark, copyright) law issues.

 Learn more about Intellectual Property and Entrepreneurship Clinic (IPEC) -- UConn

 If you are a student interested in Social Entrepreneurship consider looking into the Patricelli Center.